KS2/KS3 Design Technology Teachers: 5 3D Printing Lesson Examples that Meet the UK National Curriculum

 The creation of functional products suited for particular individuals is an extreme strong point for 3D printing.
 If you think about products like a computer mouse, do you ever question why they are all more or less the same?
 Why isn’t each object suited to our unique grips or needs?
 The simple answer is because most products around us are mass produced on some form of assembly line.
 Production in this method does not allow for customisation or individual designs but with 3D printing, each object created can be completely different and there will be no additional tooling or setup costs.

-Take a look at the below video clip that shows the process of 3D printing an ergonomic pen specifically designed for an individual user.
+Take a look at the below image that shows a 3D printed ergonomic pen specifically designed for an individual user.
 A clay model was created, allowing the user to embed their unique grip into the material.
 The model was then 3D scanned, edited in CAD and then 3D printed.

 Computer-aided design (CAD) has become widely accessible as a teaching tool due to the powerful, free solutions available to teachers.
 Our favourites include Tinkercad, SketchUp and Meshmixer.
 Whether it’s engineering, architecture, medicine, art, or a range of other sectors, CAD skills are going to be an essential part of many students’ futures.